MINIMUM REQUIREMENTS FOR ADULT LEOPARD GECKOS AND FAT TAIL GECKOS

 2. Your animal may become reclusive and fail to feed properly

-When it comes to your animals health, if you are ever in doubt ask a respected dealer for they’re advice, and if still in doubt go to a specialist veterinarian.
-There are a few simple things to look out for.
+If you are ever in doubt ask a respected dealer for their advice, and if still in doubt go to a specialist veterinarian.